moonwalkerz/oc-events-plugin/README.md

 ## ⚙️ Documentation ⚙️

 Using this plugin is really simple!
 Once installed just insert the component on the page and and enter the settings and filters you want.

+In page component setting, by default is enabled Tailwind css style, you can disable that and use your custom style.

+in single event page, in component settings you can enable or disable attachments.

 below some examples: